 Housing SA also operates a scheme through which approved tenants can exchange properties, but this will only be approved if the properties involved are appropriate to the needs of the exchanging tenants.
 Tenants approved for an exchange must also accept responsibility for a deposit for the new property and the costs of any necessary repairs on their present home that are not the result of wear and tear.
 See the Housing Trust policy on tenant exchange on the South Australian Department of Human Services website.

-More information on relocation, transfer and tenant exchanges is available from Housing SA (see Transfers and Relocations under the Public Housing section of the sa.gov.au website).
+More information on relocation, transfer and tenant exchanges is available from Housing SA (see the SA Gov- Transfers and Relocations website.)

 Tenant ending the tenancy